 Financial literacy is understanding how to earn, manage, and invest money.
 Learning how to properly budget, open a bank account, pay taxes, handle college loans, and save money are all good ways students can get a head start on a financially secure future.

 When it comes to financial literacy, it’s never too early to build awareness around the realities and potential pitfalls of financing.
 Following are some helpful tools and activities to help bring this knowledge to your classroom.

 A good paying job can lead to financial security, but without a sound budget, funds can disappear fast.
 That’s why stressing the importance of creating and maintaining a realistic budget is a good first step when introducing students to effective money management.

 Thanks to user-friendly tools like My Money: The Math Edition, students can learn where their money goes, and how to keep their finances on track.
-The Financial Decision Making lesson plan is also a good way to help students identify the steps in making an important financial decision.
+The following lessons can also help students make smart financial decisions by teaching everything from adding and subtracting money to budgeting for future expenses.

 Interest: Borrowing isn’t free

 Borrowing money doesn’t come for free, right?
 This can sometimes be hard for students to understand, but it can also quickly lead to financial difficulties if not managed properly.
 When it comes to credit cards, loans for a car, a mortgage, or whatever it might be, giving students the tools to understand and calculate interest can be extremely beneficial for their financial future.
 The Personal Finance Essentials DVD and Real World Math program are both good tools to introduce students to borrowing, interest, and calculating debt.